FAQs

 If the event is cancelled according to our terms and conditions a refund will also be applied.

 Or, if you choose to pay for Booking Protection at point of entry, you can protect your purchase and request a refund should you need to cancel for unforeseen circumstances or illness.
+Claims are managed directly by Cover Genius.
+Customers can submit a claim at XCover Claims.
+The Claims Centre will summarise all communications, claim status, and payout status.

 Booking Protection is an insurance service offered to you via our registration platform Easol.
 With Booking Protection, you can protect your purchase at checkout and request a refund should you need to cancel for unforeseen circumstances.

 All Trail Escapes will be timed.
 Routes will be well marshalled and signed throughout.
-Aid stations will provide hydration and nutrition.
-All finishers will receive an event T-shirt and Medal.

 If you want to use Trail Escape as an opportunity to raise money for a cause you can enter through the general entry process and then contact your chosen charity and tell them what you have planned.